-As the global leader in child-focused humanitarian response, Save the Children mobilized immediately to provide support, including medical supplies and preparedness training to the most vulnerable region impacted by coronavirus.
-Now, as the global death increases due to coronavirus, children around the world are facing growing risks.
+Save the Children was among the first to provide support, including medical supplies and preparedness training, to the most vulnerable region impacted by coronavirus.
+Now, as school systems across the nation remain closed and the pandemic continues to spread globally, children – especially the poorest and marginalized – are facing increasing health, education and safety risks.

 To stay current and receive more tools and tips from our experts, sign up here.
 We’re all in this together.